Among the 63,000 searches done on Google per second, 46% are made to access local information.

 Regardless of what generation you’re in, we know one thing: you’re a sucker for reviews and ratings.

-The truth is the same for us and most importantly, for your target audience.
+The truth is the same for us and most importantly, for your local target audience.

 They want to read raving reviews about your products and services.
 However, you need to be careful of how you exploit this.